-- 1. A student can receive the designation "with distinction" for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 20 credits in total. - c. the result for the Master Thesis Project is at least 8.0. - 2.
-In special cases the Board of Examiners may decide to grant the designation "with distinction" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.
-Contrary to what is stated in subsection 1 the designation "with distinction" in the specialisation Applied Geophysics of the Applied Earth Sciences programme, the assessment committee must recommend the candidate, giving its reasons, to the Board of Examiners on the grounds of the candidate's outstanding performance during the degree programme.
+- 1. A student can receive the designation "with distinction" (cum laude) for the Master's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the subjects not including the Master Thesis Project is at least 8.0; passes (v) and exemptions (vr) will not be taken into consideration; - b. the number of credits for the subjects for which a pass (v) has been earned or for which an exemption (vr) has been granted may not exceed 20 credits in total. - c. the result for the Master Thesis Project is at least 8.0.
+As of 1 September 2015 the result for the Master Thesis Project has to be at least 8.5. - 2.
+In special cases the Board of Examiners may decide to grant the designation "with distinction" to a student who does not meet the requirements referred to in subsection 1 if the student in question has shown exceptional skills in the degree programme in question.